RaveJS/rave-start-angular/README.md

 ## Run it

-Start up the built-in web server, then point your favorite web browser at http://127.0.0.1:8000/ and open the browser console.
-See below if port 8000 is unavailable on your machine.
+Install, then start the built-in web server.

 ```
 npm install
 npm start
 ```

+Then point your favorite web browser at http://127.0.0.1:8000/ and open the browser console.
+See below if port 8000 is unavailable on your machine.

 You can, of course, use a different web server.
 Due to browser security precautions, however, you cannot load projects directly off the file system.